 Suspicion confirmed.
 “Bull…shit…bull…shit…it all sounds like bullshit to me, to me…”

-[Regressives] are tremendously excited about a study that purports to show that kids raised religiously are less nice than atheist children:"If you have ten thousand regulations you destroy all respect for the law."
+[Regressives] are tremendously excited about a study that purports to show that kids raised religiously are less nice than atheist children:"There are no solutions; there are only trade-offs."

--- H. L. Mencken"Millions of individuals making their own decisions in the marketplace will always allocate resources better than any centralized government planning process."
+-- Rush Limbaugh"Millions of individuals making their own decisions in the marketplace will always allocate resources better than any centralized government planning process."

 Please, please let me count the ways in which I part ways with what I perceive as a ridiculous excuse for science.